Ectropion (ek-TROH-pee-on) is when your lower eyelid turns or sags outward, away from your eye, exposing the surface of your inner eyelid.

 - growths on the eyelid (either cancerous or benign)

-- birth defects due to genetic disorders like Down syndrome
+- birth defects (due to genetic disorders such as Down syndrome)

-- Bell’s palsy (a condition that damages the nerve that controls facial muscles) or other types of facial paralysis
+- Bell’s palsy — which damages the nerve that controls facial muscles — or other types of facial paralysis

 - prior surgery or radiation treatment of the eyelids

 - rapid and significant weight loss

 When you blink, your eyelids help distribute tears that protect and lubricate your eyes.
 The tears drain into the puncta, which are openings inside your eyelids that lead to the tear ducts.

 When the lower lid turns outward, it affects the way tears drain.
 This can result in a variety of symptoms, including:

 - excessive tearing